Uttar Pradesh school named after 1965 war veteran Abdul Hamid rechristened PM SHRI School

 The move, ordered by the state education department, elicited outrage from Hamid’s family and the residents of his native Dhamupur village, who have lodged a complaint with the basic education officer.

-Hamid, a soldier in the 1965 India-Pakistan war, died fighting the Pakistan Army’s Patton tanks in the Battle of Asal Uttar, one of the war’s largest tank confrontations.
+Hamid died in the 1965 India-Pakistan war while fighting the Pakistan Army’s Patton tanks in the Battle of Asal Uttar, one of the war’s largest tank confrontations.
 He was posthumously awarded India’s highest military honour, the Param Vir Chakra, for his bravery.

 His grandson, Jameel Alam, claimed that the local community was not consulted about the renaming.
 He said the move was an insult to Hamid’s legacy.